DSEI21000-S21/project-product-price-prediction/documents/JM.md

 For visualizing the price distribution, using the log price will show the distribution better and clearer.

-**K. Did you make sure that your target variables were not contaminating your input variables?
+**K. Did you make sure that your target variables were not contaminating your input variables?**

+All results that we got were computed from the input variables where the price is excluded.

 **L. If you had to make synthetic data was it a useful representation of the problem you were trying to solve?